From JUnit 4 to JUnit 5

 Migration strategy

 The code base is comprised of thousands of unit tests.
-When taking up the task, I never used JUnit 5 before.
+When taking up the task, I had never used JUnit 5 before.

 • I did not want two ways of writing tests in the code base with a mix of JUnit 4 and JUnit 5